EASYGO-ITN/Deliverable_4_2/_sources/intro.md

 ```

 # License
 This work has been created under a [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+This
+means you can use, change and share this with anyone, including downloading the source files.

 # Citation
 We suggest the following citation: